 Friends, we need to stop waiting and start assuming that God has put us where we are for His purposes.

 Like Joan of Arc bravely declaring, “I am not afraid.
 I was born to do this,” so we too should boldly go into our days.
 Because, if we’re honest, sometimes our fears are not the big moments but are that we’ll get lost in the mundane.
+We don’t see our work as important because we don’t even see opportunities for stepping out in faith.

 But maybe today, my holy, dignified work is the work of feeding my family.
 Maybe I was created for the moment when I smiled and told little ears in the nursery that Jesus loved them.
 What if the women in line at the grocery store needed prayer that I was placed there to give her?
 I know that, just as Esther was reminded by Mordecai, God’s purposes will prevail with, or without, my willingness to serve.